yohasebe/monadic-chat-cli/README.md

 The conversation with the AI can be saved in a JSON file, and the saved JSON file can be loaded later to continue the conversation.
 The conversation data can also be converted to HTML format and displayed in a web browser.

 Monadic Chat comes with four apps (`Chat`, `Code`, `Novel`, and `Translate`).
 Each can generate a different kind of text through interactive interaction between the user and OpenAI's large-scale language model.
-Users can also create their own apps (documentation in preparation).
+Users can also create their own apps.

 ## Prerequisites